Don't spend a penny on a Walk-in

 There are many upright models from which

-KANSAS for an example you can appreciate how the shorter upright
+KANSAS as an example you can appreciate how the shorter upright

 design takes up